mozsearch/mozsearch/docs/manual-indexing.md

 ```
 TRYPUSH_REV=<40-char-rev-hash> make trypush
 ```
-This will clone the Mozilla configuration into ~/mozilla-config, and generate a reduced config that has just the firefox-main tree, but use the code and artifacts from your try push when building the index.
+This uses `just-fm.json` config, but use the code and artifacts from your try push when building the index.
-It will build the index into a `~/trypush-index` folder to keep it separate from any `~/mozilla-index` folders you might have lying around.
+It will build the index into a `~/trypush-index` folder to keep it separate from any `~/firefox-index` folders you might have lying around.
 It's very similar to the operations described in the next section which will build an index using the latest firefox-main version with searchfox artifacts.